rhystedstone/ShopChest/README.md

-# ShopChest
+# AV ShopChest
-ShopChest - Spigot/Bukkit Plugin
+ShopChest, updated for 1.17

 ## API
 To use the API, you need to add the following repository and dependency in your maven project: